nodists/nodist/README.md

 All debug logging now uses the [https://github.com/visionmedia/debug](debug) package.

-The following can be used to see all messages (typically used in dev)
+use the following before running nodist to see all debug messages (typically used in dev)

 ```
-$ DEBUG=nodist node app
+> set DEBUG=nodist
 ```

 ## Legal